Eyad-Amer/Algorithms-Code/README.md

 # Algorithms Code - Java
 ***This project has more then 30 algorithms code in java:***
 ## Parking Problem algorithm.
-Description: The researcher must count how many cars are in a circular parking.
+- Description: The researcher must count how many cars are in a circular parking.
+- algorithm: